wingkeet/usb-dev/README.md

 Cannot open device
 ```

-### Compile and run
+### Build programs
 ```
-$ gcc gamepad.c -o gamepad -lusb-1.0 -Wall
-$ ./gamepad
+$ make
 ```

 ### Usage
-Play with the buttons on your controller.
-You should see some text output.
+Type `./gamepad` and play with the buttons on your controller.
+You should
+see some text output.
 To activate rumble, press the A button.
-To exit the program, press the
+To exit
-X button.
-Below is a sample run of the program when both the A button
+the program, press the X button.
+Below is a sample run of the program
-and the X button are pressed at the same time:
+when both the A button and the X button are pressed at the same time:
 ```
 libusb v1.0.23.11397 (http://libusb.info)
 Device opened